 In another ten days, it will be six months since the beginning of Russia’s invasion of Ukraine.
 The news of the war no longer makes the headlines.
 Because it only takes time for the most unexpected, for the worst to become the new normal, like in Syria, Libya, and Yemen.

-The following is from my summing-up of the year 2016 (*):
+The following was my summing-up of the Ukraine conflict seven years ago:

 “News from Ukraine and Ukraine-related developments are not encouraging.
 The Minsk cease-fire remains fragile.
 Political and economic difficulties facing Ukraine show no sign of abating.
 The Government does not appear strong and determined enough.
 There has been no progress on the level of autonomy to be recognized to the separatist regions.
 The conflict between “federalization” and “decentralization” continues.
 Ukraine troops are now being trained by American officers.
 Russia’s naval deployments and air activity are becoming increasingly reminiscent of the Cold War.
 NATO is holding joint exercises in Poland, Lithuania, the US in Georgia.
 The Treaty on Alliance and Integration between Russia and South Ossetia has been submitted to the State Duma for ratification.
 The flow of immigrants and asylum seekers from Ukraine into EU countries is on the rise… The West continues to see Mr. Putin as an unpredictable leader determined not to allow Ukraine to chart its future.
 He says that he wants as close interaction as possible with the US, based on equal rights and mutual respect of interests and positions of each other.
 Both the West and Russia seemingly desire to put the Ukraine conflict behind and move forward but words and deeds do not match.” [i]